lcnvdl/video-to-html5/README.md

 # video-to-html5
-Convert videos to HTML5 videos (webm, mp4 and ogv) using Ffmpeg.
+Video To Html5 is a tool for Windows that converts videos to HTML5 videos (webm, mp4 and ogv) using Ffmpeg.